1,500 education hours are required to become licensed.

 The field of barbering is growing steadily in many parts of the country.
 The growth rate for this career path is in line with other cosmetology job growth rates.
-Through the year 2022, O*Net expects to see an 11% increase in barber jobs.
+Through the year 2026, CareerOneStop expects to see an 7% increase in barber jobs.
 When you start your career as a barber, you may earn a base hourly salary plus tips.
 Because of this, your salary may fluctuate depending on how many clients you bring in.
-Overall, the average salary for a barber is $25,400 per year (O*Net, 2014).
+Overall, the average salary for a barber is $21,100 per year (Bureau of Labor Statistics, 2020).

 Much of your work as a barber involves working with your regular clients.
 Barber shop clients tend to be fairly set in their ways, so if you impress them, then they will likely come back to you when they need a trim or shave.
 That is why it is so important to listen to your customers and over deliver during every appointment.
 It is also important to build a relationship with your customers.
 When a customer sits down, you should know him well enough to ask about his work, his family, and anything else going on in his life.

-West Virginia State Board of Barbers & Cosmetologists
+Contact the West Virginia State Board of Barbering

 West Virginia State Board of Barbers and Cosmetologists